What is User Datagram Protocol?

 UDP does not believe in error-checking or correction to avoid the time spent in processing at the network level.
 The UDP protocol does not monitor the order in which the packets are sent, and it permits these packets to be dropped and received in a different order than the one they were sent in.
 This helps UDP in better performance.

 The network traffic of UDP is arranged in the form of datagrams.
 The datagrams are the smallest units consisting of one message unit.
 The header information is stored in the first eight units of a datagram.
 The remaining bytes of a UDP datagram consists of message data.
-Eight units of the header information in a UDP datagram is divided into four fields of two bytes, each containing the source port number, the destination port number, the size of the datagram and the checksum.
+Thus, eight units of the header information in a UDP datagram is divided into four fields of two bytes, each containing the source port number, the destination port number, the size of the datagram and the checksum.

-- Destination Port –It is a service access point to indicate the client’s services request to the remote server.
+- Destination Port is a service access point to indicate the client’s services request to the remote server.

 - UDP length- The total size of the datagram consisting of UDP header information and payload data